-Senior Lecturer, Academic Director of Regional Security Program (RSEP)
+Senior Lecturer, NSA and Cyber Academic Group; Academic Director, Regional Security Education Program

 - “The Abolition Aspiration,” The Nonproliferation Review 17, no. 1 (March 2010).

 - “Planning the Unplannable: Scenarios on the Future of Space,” Space Policy 26, no. 1 (February 2010).

 - “US-China Engagement on Space: A Role for Canada?,” Space and Defense 2, no. 3 (Winter 2009-10).